aroemers/rmap/README.md

 #### Core functions on the recursive map

-This subsection discusses some of the core Clojure functions, and how they work on a recursive map.
+This subsection discusses some of the core Clojure functions, and how they work on the recursive maps.
+Although this is far from exhaustive, it should give a general idea of how to deal (and possibly keep) lazines.

 ##### `seq`